Guide to the HIPAA Security Rule

 - Authentication: One way to maintain access control is through the use of authentication services.
 These come in the form of passwords matched to specific usernames or user IDs.
 Authentication is also important when patients seek access to their information to ensure unauthorized people do not gain access.
 Asking for ID or verifying personal data can help to prevent this.

 - Audit Controls: Authentication allows companies to track the activities of specific sessions under certain usernames better.
 This control makes it easier to identify who accesses particular files or even the session activities of a particular user.
 Ideally, someone monitors the information recorded, and the system can generate easy-to-understand reports in order to audit the success or failure of a company’s safeguards.

 - Integrity Controls: Integrity speaks to the accuracy of data.
 An unfortunate risk of storing data and electronic updates is that it can get corrupted or a malicious party may make deliberate unauthorized changes.
 Storing unalterable information off-site for at least six years is an excellent way for organizations to ensure they have an accurate backup of all original information.

 - Transmission Security: Data is most at risk when on the move between parties.
 Encryption and message codes are two of the most effective ways to eliminate the risk of interception during transmission.
 One small caveat to keep in mind is that both the sending and receiving parties need access to the same encryption and decryption software for this to work.
-If you send patient data digitally, HIPAA compliant chat is key to protecting your patients' personal information.
+If you send patient data digitally,

 How to Ensure HIPAA Compliance